Annex 25 - Bomb Threat

-Chemical and biological agents as well as radioactive materials can be dispersed in the air we breathe, the water we drink, or on surfaces we physically contact.
-Dispersion methods may be as simple as opening a container, using conventional (garden) spray devices, or as elaborate as detonating an improvised explosive device.
+Chemical and biological agents as well as radioactive materials can be dispersed in the air we breathe, the water we drink or on surfaces we physically contact.
+Dispersion methods may be as simple as opening a container or using conventional (garden) spray devices, or as elaborate as detonating an improvised explosive device.

 Characterized by the rapid onset of medical symptoms (minutes to hours) and easily observed signatures (colored residue, dead foliage, pungent odor, dead insects and animals).

 Characterized by the onset of symptoms in hours to days.
 Typically, there will be no characteristic signatures because biological agents are usually odorless and colorless.
 Because of the delayed onset of symptoms in a biological incident, the area affected may be greater due to the movement of infected individuals.